 - Story Characters

-Note: Already a subscriber?
-Don’t worry, you won’t get duplicate emails.
+Note: If already a subscriber, you won’t get duplicate emails.